Alshie/gulp-email-build-process/README.md

 ## Install

-1. Install node.js
+1. Install node.js - the easiest way is probably from the [node.js website](https://nodejs.org/en/)
-2. Downlaod this project and run npm install from project folder
+2. Download this project and run `npm install` from project folder
-3. You may need to have xcode command line tools installed for image minification to install correctly.
+3. You may need to have xcode command line tools installed for image minification to install correctly on OSX.

+These can be installed without the need for installing the full xcode by running the following command in your terminal.

+`xcode-select --install`

 ## Usage

-Use from the terminal by running gulp tasks with your project folder passed
+Use from the terminal by running gulp tasks with your project folder passed as the --email argument

 `gulp serve —email my-project-folder`